 Before you contact your vet, take note of your dog's eating habits.
 If they've stopped eating altogether, see your veterinarian as soon as possible.
 If they are just eating less than usual, you can spend a few days tracking how much your dog is eating before you take your dog to the vet.
-Just be certain that they are drinking water during this time.

 How To Get Your Dog To Eat

 Before we give you some solutions for your dog's loss of appetite, it's important to note that a dog with medical issues who is refusing food should see a vet within 48 hours.
 If your dog is not drinking, they should not be without water for more than 24 hours.
 Your dog can go downhill very quickly without medical intervention.

 If your dog is healthy, there are a few things you do to try and stimulate their appetite.
 Most of the solutions are quite simple to implement, but the solution depends on the cause.